tatuylonen/wiktextract/docs/new_extractor_guide.md

 ## Create "tags.py" file

+Tags are the English-language linguistics terms that should be common and shared between Wiktionary editions.
+For example, gender tags like "feminine" and "masculine", number tags like "singular" and "plural".

-Tags data are added to the "raw_tags" field first, then we move tags that could be converted to tags used in English Wiktionary to "tags" or "topics" field.
+Tag data are added to the "raw_tags" field first, then we move tags that could be converted to tags to "tags" or "topics" field.

 ```python
 from .models import WordEntry